rust-bakery/nom/README.md

 * `std`: (activated by default) if disabled, nom can work in `no_std` builds
 * `regexp`: enables regular expression parsers with the `regex` crate
 * `regexp_macros`: enables regular expression parsers with the `regex` and `regex_macros` crates.
 Regular expressions can be defined at compile time, but it requires a nightly version of rustc
-* `verbose-errors`: accumulate error codes and input positions as you backtrack through the parser tree.
-This gives you precise information about which part of the parser was affected by which part of the input

 You can activate those features like this: